What is Selenium? Getting started with Automation Testing

 1. Selenium RC (Remote Control)

-I think I should first discuss about the first tool of Selenium project before talking about Selenium RC and that tool was ‘Selenium Core’.
-But the same origin policy was the biggest issue with Selenium Core whenever the cross-domain testing was required.
+I think I should first discuss the first tool of the Selenium project before talking about Selenium RC, and that tool was ‘Selenium Core’.
+But the same origin policy was the biggest issue with Selenium Core whenever cross-domain testing was required.

-That was the reason for the existence of Selenium RC we know today and is certified by Paul Hammant who was an engineer at ThoughtWork at that time.
+That was the reason for the existence of Selenium RC we know today, and it is certified by Paul Hammant, who was an engineer at ThoughtWork at that time.

-Selenium RC ruled out the issue by using a proxy HTTP server in such a way that browser behaved as the Selenium Core and the web application that was under testing were from the same domain and this is the reason why RC is also known as a bi-component tool namely:
+Selenium RC ruled out the issue by using a proxy HTTP server in such a way that the browser behaved as the Selenium Core, and the web application that was under testing was from the same domain, and this is the reason why RC is also known as a bi-component tool, namely:

 • Selenium RC Server- (It communicates via simple HTTP GET/ POST requests)